tootedom/gc-memusage-annotationprocessor/README.md

 @RecordGCMemUsage annotation and changes the bytecode of the class to introduce a static java.util.concurrent.AtomicLong and add an increment of the AtomicLong on Entry to the method on which the annotation is present.

-The annotation is found in the following package:
+The annotation is found in the following package.
+It is only this dependency that you need to include in your application.
+The agent is NOT needed by your web application; you just need the annotation:

 ```xml
 		<dependency>